Notes on Theory of Distributed Systems: Mutual exclusion using only atomic registers

-This is a lockout-free mutual exclusion algorithm that uses only single-writer registers (although some of the registers may end up holding arbitrarily large values).
+This is a starvation-free mutual exclusion algorithm that uses only single-writer registers (although some of the registers may end up holding arbitrarily large values).
 Code for the Bakery algorithm is given as Algorithm~\ref{alg-bakery}.

 \newData{\MTchoosing}{choosing} \newData{\MTnumber}{number}

 Note that several of these lines are actually loops; this is obvious for Lines~\ref{line-alg-bakery-loop-choosing} and~\ref{line-alg-bakery-loop-number}, but is also true for Line~\ref{line-alg-bakery-get-number}, which includes an implicit loop to read all $n-1$ values of $\MTnumber[j]$.